Headlines for November 15, 2007

 Pakistani President General Pervez Musharraf is vowing to shed his military uniform by the end of the month.
 The move comes amidst increasing unrest following his declaration of emergency rule.

-Pakistani President General Pervez Musharraf: "I have already declared that, so we must have elections, I must handle the uniform issue.
-I cannot be a president without ... in uniform now.
-The choice after that is whether I should stay at all, that option is available to me."
+Pakistani President General Pervez Musharraf: “I have already declared that, so we must have elections.
+I must handle the uniform issue.
+I cannot be a president without — in uniform now.
+The choice after that is whether I should stay at all; that option is available to me.”

 Clashes Continue in Somalia Capital

 In Somalia, heavy fighting continues to displace scores of people in the capital Mogadishu.
 Hundreds of thousands have been forced to flee in the clash between U.S.-backed Ethiopian forces and Somali fighters.
-Mohamed Yussuf Hassan, head surgeon at a Mogadishu hospital, says doctors are struggling to treat the wounded.
+Mohamed Yusuf Hassan, head surgeon at a Mogadishu hospital, says doctors are struggling to treat the wounded.

 In Burma, at least two leading opposition activists have been detained in an ongoing crackdown.
 U Gambira and Su Su Nway are the latest to be arrested in the junta’s repression of a pro-democracy uprising that broke out in September.

-State Dept. IG Recuses Himself from Probes Over Blackwater Ties
+State Dept. IG Recuses Himself from Probes over Blackwater Ties

 The State Department’s top oversight official has recused himself from all matters relating the private military firm Blackwater after admitting his brother served on the company’s advisory board.
-Inspector General Howard Krongard announced the move Wednesday just hours after initially denying that his brother, Alvin 'Buzzy' Krongard, is a Blackwater board member.
-The State Department has already come under criticism for its lax oversight of Blackwater since the September 16th killing of seventeen Iraqi civilians by Blackwater guards.
+Inspector General Howard Krongard announced the move Wednesday just hours after initially denying that his brother, Alvin “Buzzy” Krongard, is a Blackwater board member.
+The State Department has already come under criticism for its lax oversight of Blackwater since the September 16th killing of 17 Iraqi civilians by Blackwater guards.
 Howard Krongard has previously been accused of thwarting probes of contracting fraud in Iraq and Afghanistan to avoid embarrassing the White House.
-Krongard is said to have refused to send investigators to Iraq and Afghanistan to probe three billion dollars in contracts.
+Krongard is said to have refused to send investigators to Iraq and Afghanistan to probe $3 billion in contracts.

 House War Funding Bill Orders 2008 Withdrawal